Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Sales Seasonality

-We observe an initial sale peak at the beginning of the year, following by slower months towards June, picks up during the summer with seasonal peaks (June & August) and decreases during winter.
+We observe an initial sales peak at the beginning of the year, followed by slower months towards June, a pick-up during the summer with seasonal peaks (June & August), and decreases during winter.

 <img src="Images/sale_seasonality.png" alt="Age Gender" width="475"/>